carvalhopatrick/EA879/README.md

 # EA879 - 2s2020
-Programs and files created during the class of EA879 - Introdução a Software de Básico
+Programs and files created during the class of EA879 - Introdução ao Software Básico

 ## Oficina 3
 Creation of a simplified lexer for the Lua programming language, using Flex (https://github.com/westes/flex)